-In total, there will be £50 million in innovation loans made available through 5 loan competitions to 2019.
 You can only obtain an innovation loan by applying into Innovate UK’s competitive loans process.

 If you would like to apply for an innovation loan, this guidance will help you to find a relevant opportunity and complete an application.
 It includes information on what happens after you have submitted an application and if you are successful.

 You should follow this guidance in conjunction with the specific competition guidance for the opportunity you intend to apply into.
 Before making an application you should take independent advice.